 Marion Chatelain (PhD)

-My aim as a researcher is to shed light on the impact of our societies on the evolution of life.
-To date, I have ten years of experience in the field of urban evolutionary ecology.
-Amongst others, I highlighted the impact of urban metal pollution on bird biology (reproduction, immunity, maternal transfers, telomeres, plumage microbiote, etc.) and on the evolution of melanin-based plumage colouration.
-Since three years, I try to understand how the availability of natural food and supplementary food (i.e. food voluntary provided by humans) for birds varies within urban landscapes and how such variation influences bird foraging behaviour, movements, as well as behavioural, morphological and physiological evolution.
+As a researcher, my aim is to shed light on the impact of our societies on the evolution of life.
+With ten years of experience in urban evolutionary ecology, I have explored the effects of urban metal pollution on bird biology, including reproduction, immunity, maternal transfers, telomeres, and plumage microbiota.
+Additionally, I have investigated the evolution of melanin-based plumage coloration.
+For the past five years, I have focused on understanding how the availability of natural and supplementary food (voluntarily provided by humans) for birds varies within urban landscapes and how this variation influences bird foraging behavior, movements, and behavioral, morphological, and physiological evolution.

 Key words: urban ecology, evolutionary biology, movement ecology, ecophysiology, ecotoxicology.